 The cost of building a house in Kentucky ranges between $290,000 to $540,000, with the state average at $280,580.
 This figure does not include land costs, excavations, permits, and other expenses.
 Home building prices in Kentucky can reach millions depending on the build type and customizations.

 If you’re considering buying a home, the median sale price (as of Feb 2023) in Kentucky is $233,600.

 Owner-built homes can take up to 12 months to complete.
 Even if you hire a contractor, you will spend 9 months building your house.
 So, as per Kentucky real estate market, new home construction is time-consuming.

 » Kentucky Homes For Sale By Owner: Shop FSBO Kentucky homes directly from the homeowners.

 How Much Does it Cost to Build a House in Kentucky?

-Below is the table showing the construction cost per square foot for different types of houses:
+Below is the table showing construction cost per square foot in Kentucky for varying home sizes:

 Hard Costs to Build a House in Kentucky

-Hard cost comprises the cost of things directly involved in the home-building process.
-This includes labor costs, material costs, etc. which play a role in estimating the project completion.
+Hard costs comprise expenses directly involved in the home-building process that play a direct role in estimating the project’s completion.

 Below are the average hourly rates of home building professionals in Kentucky: